AfonsoBezerra/UserList/README.md

-# Controle de Users
+# User Control

-Recebe dados fakes de usuários, a partir da Api RandomUser => https://randomuser.me/api/ e faz a listagem.
+Receives fake user data from the API RandomUser => https://randomuser.me/api/ and make the list.

-## Getting Started
+##  :octocat: Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.